gazebosim/gz-math/Migration.md

       * CMake `-config` files
       * Paths that depend on the project name

-  1. Python library `ignition.math` namespaces should be replaced with `gz.math7`.
+  1. Python library imports such `import ignition.math` and `from ignition import math` should be replaced with `import gz.math7` and `from gz import math7`.
+Note the change from `ignition` to `gz` and the addition of the major version number as a suffix to the package name.

 ### Deprecations